NguyenPhuDuc307/learning-roadmap/README.md

 - **Create a web API with ASP.NET Core**
   >This tutorial teaches the basics of building a controller-based web API that uses a database.
 Another approach to creating APIs in ASP.NET Core is to create minimal APIs.
 For help in choosing between minimal APIs and controller-based APIs.
 For a tutorial on creating a minimal API, see [Tutorial: Create a minimal API with ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api?view=aspnetcore-8.0&tabs=visual-studio).

+- *HttpClient*
+  >The HttpClient class is used to send HTTP requests (Http Request Message - Request) and receive Response responses (Http Response Message) from those queries.
+This class belongs to the System.Net.Http namespace, this namespace contains classes that help create communication between client and server.

 ### Advanced

 - **Introduction to Identity on ASP.NET Core**